shokubohcm/personal_blog/nba_teamValuation/2_Case/EN_Case.md

 ](../image/2_Case/case5_nets_2021_harden_join_single.png)
 (Figure 9) Brooklyn Nets' Valuation Trend After James Harden Joined

-Looking at the graph, you can see the valuation temporarily spike at the time the Big 3 was formed.
+Looking at the graph, you can see the valuation temporarily spikes at the time the Big 3 was formed.
 It's clear just how much the market was anticipating from this "superteam."

 ![Valuation Comparison: Nets vs. Rockets Around the 2021 Transfer](../image/2_Case/case5_nets_vs_rockets_2021_transfer_dual.png)
 (Figure 10) Valuation Comparison: Nets vs. Rockets Around the 2021 Transfer